 Starting to talk

-For many people, the hardest part of talking about care is starting the first conversation.
+For many people, the hardest part of talking about planning your care is starting the first conversation.
 It can also be difficult to know what things are important to cover.
 There are many ways to get a conversation started.

 Talking about your own care